dachcom-digital/pimcore-formbuilder/docs/70_Events.md

 ## Pre Set Data Event
 The `FORM_PRE_SET_DATA` event is dispatched at the beginning of the Form::setData() method.
-It contains the form event and also some form builder settings
+It contains the form event and also some form builder settings.

 @see \FormBuilderBundle\Event\Form\PreSetDataEvent
 https://symfony.com/doc/current/form/events.html#a-the-formevents-pre-set-data-event